Course Outline

 - Case Study: Neonatal Meningitis

-- Case Study: Neonatal Meningitis (continued) The top image of the surface of blood agar after 24 hours of incubation at 35° C in 10% CO2, on which...
+- The top image shows the surface of blood agar after 24 hours of incubation at 35°C in 10% CO2.
+Tiny, translucent, gray colonies are growing on it...

-- What test(s) which may be performed to establish a presumptive differential identification between group B streptococci and L. monocytogenes?
+- What test(s) may be performed to establish a presumptive differential identification between group B streptococci and L. monocytogenes?

-- Listeria Gram Stain
+- Gram Stain

-- Shown in the image are three tubes: (1) motility agar (note subsurface flare shown by arrows); (2) esculin hydrolysis (+), and (3) VP (+).
-The reactio...
+- True or False: The image shows three tubes: (1) motility agar (note subsurface flare shown by arrows); (2) esculin hydrolysis (+); and (3) VP (+).
+The...

-- Listeria Motility
+- Motility

 - Listeria monocytogenes

-- Listeria monocytogenes Virulence Factors
+- Virulence Factors

-- Which of the following is NOT related to the virulence of Listeria monocytogenes?
+- Which of the following is not related to the virulence of Listeria monocytogenes?

 - Cellulitis of the Arm

-- Cellulitis Lesion
+- Case Study: Cellulitis Lesion

-- Eikenella Biochemicals
+- Biochemical Testing of Eikenella

 - A bacterial isolate that produces pitting of the agar and has a bleach-like odor is probably E. corrodens.
 What are the closely related species that m...